devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 ### Heterogeneous Data

 I thought of using percentiles too for heterogeneous data.
 However, this led to an error.
 Given the disproportionately large number of 0s among heterogeneous data, all 4 percentiles used to categorize came out to be 0.
 This meant that the categorization would fail.
 Hence, another categorization method had to be used.
-For heterogeneous data, the metrics were also split into five categories, but according to mean plus varying multiples of standard deviation.
+From my knowledge in statistics, I came up with the method of using mean and standard deviation, though I did not know an explicit formula for categorization.
+I experimented with varying multiples of standard deviation and found out that increments of 0.5 seemed to fit the data the best.
 The functions that are used to achieve this are defined below.

 ```python
 def updates(column, data):